 The principal funders of local Healthwatch are Local Authorities.

 Healthwatch Calderdale can also help you to find your way around the complex health and social care system.
-For example, if you want to make a complaint we can tell you the most appropriate people to contact.
+For example, if you want to know why you haven’t received a hospital appointment or if you want to make a complaint we can tell you the most appropriate people to contact.

 Clinical Commissioning Groups (CCGs) were set up under the Health and Social Care Act 2012 and became operational on 1st April 2013 replacing the former Primary Care Trusts.